Stauffer's alternative violin design from 1828. That the upper part seems wider than the lower one, is an optical illusion.

 Future Research Tasks

 Concerning Stauffer and his colleagues, there are three collections of sources that have so far escaped the attention of researchers: First, there are the files related to the Privilegien (NÖ Reg, A1) in the holdings of the Lower Austrian Government in the Niederösterreichisches Landesarchiv (Provincial Archives of Lower Austria).
 These documents have never been scrutinized by historians of violin making.
 Second, there are the files of the civil court of the Vienna City Council.
 In 1831, Stauffer was flooded with lawsuits from his creditors.
 I have only just begun browsing the files pertaining to these court procedings, most of which do not survive.
 Third, there are the files of the Hauptregistratur of the Vienna Magistrate which have barely been touched by Stauffer researchers.
 Especially the holdings covering the Commercien- und Manufacturwesen (commercial and manufacturing issues) should by systematically searched for traces of the professional activity of Christian Friedrich Martin.
-I believe that the Martin Company should initiate a research assignment to shed more light on Martin's formative early years in Vienna.
+I think that the Martin Company should initiate a research assignment to shed more light on Martin's formative early years in Vienna.

 Johann Georg Stauffer's autograph signature.
 Although he wrote his name with a single f, the spelling of his surname is completely variable.
 He frequently used labels with the spelling "Staufer" on which he put a seal bearing "Stauffer" (and vice versa).
 One thing however (as demonstrated by Hofmann in his book) should never be done: to "homogenize" Stauf(f)er's name by wilfully adding a second f to his name in a literal transcription of an archival document.